 The Company continues to focus its exploration activities in Alaska.
 Its primary project is the Golden Summit Project, a road accessible gold exploration project near Fairbanks, Alaska.
-Since

-2011, four NI 43-101 compliant resource updates have been completed on Golden Summit each of which resulted in an increased overall resource for the Project.
-During the previous year, the Company received positive metallurgical results that show a 85% recovery in column leach tests on the oxide component and commenced a Preliminary Economic Assessment Study ("PEA") on the Golden Summit Project that is being completed by Tetra Tech Inc. ("Tetra Tech").
+Since 2011, four NI 43-101 compliant resource updates have been completed on Golden Summit each of which resulted in an increased overall resource for the Project.
+During the previous year, the Company received positive metallurgical results that show a 85% recovery in column leach tests on the oxide component and commenced a Preliminary Economic Assessment Study ("PEA") on the Golden Summit Project that is being completed by Tetra Tech Inc.

 During the previous year, the Company entered into a mineral lease agreement on the Shorty Creek Project, a copper-gold-moly porphyry exploration target that may have significant discovery potential located 120 km northwest of Fairbanks.
+Drilling was completed in September and October 2015 with assays pending.